 The alternative accommodation sector, both serviced and short-term rentals, is awash with intermediaries, which in the nascent years of the sector made a lot of sense.
-The supply of properties was disparate and fragmented, sometimes lacking full-time management.
+The lack of cohesive technology has proved challenging for operators and buyers alike, resulting in the availability of properties through normal corporate booking channels being disparate and fragmented.
 For harried corporate bookers, the use of intermediaries allowed them to access the benefits of these properties without the hassle of finding them or filtering through to what they needed.

-Alternative accommodation has so much to offer by way of peace of mind: contained, private properties; few or no communal areas; self-catering facilities that allow travellers to avoid busy restaurants.
+Alternative accommodation has so much to offer by way of peace of mind: contained, private properties; few or no communal areas; self-catering facilities that allow travellers to avoid busy restaurants; larger footprint improving the wellbeing of the end user.
 The problem?
-The sector still labours under the perception from corporate bookers that it has less transparency and less independent accreditation of its standards, which is why hotels can often seem like a safer bet.
+The sector still labours under the perception from corporate bookers that it has less transparency and less awareness of its standards, which is why hotels can often seem like a safer bet.

 Leading us nicely onto the fourth major challenge the sector faces: how can a corporate booker distinguish those properties that are best in class − and how can they be assured that they’re only using those properties with scrupulous safety standards?
-A direct operator-booker relationship would go a long way here, with travel managers or TMCs able to easily ask questions, carry out checks and build up a relationship with an operator based on reliability and consistently meeting those standards set.
+A direct operator-booker relationship would go a long way here, with travel managers or TMCs able to verify credentials and build relationships with operators based on reliability and consistency of meeting those standards set.

-But at MYSA, we also believe there’s scope for operators to go one step further when it comes to differentiating themselves, and their property portfolios, from a vast market.
-With MYSA audit, they can create a shortcut for corporate bookers, one that communicates, at a glance, that their record on quality, health, safety and hygiene is industry-leading.
+At mysa, we also believe there’s scope for operators to go one step further when it comes to differentiating themselves, and their property portfolios, from a vast market.
+With a mysaSure audit, operators can create a shortcut for corporate bookers, one that communicates, at a glance, that their record on quality, safety and security is industry leading.

 At mysa, our technology can help alternative accommodation operators get their properties in front of more corporate bookers and TMCs.
 If you’d like to know more about how we can help you, please get in touch with us here.